sp3006/sfguide-build-data-agents-using-snowflake-cortex-ai/README.md

 SELECT * FROM RAW_TEXT;
 ```

-Next we are going to split the content of the PDF file into chunks with some overlaps to make sure information and context are not lost.
-You can read more about token limits and text splitting in the [Cortex Search Documentation ](https://docs.snowflake.com/en/user-guide/snowflake-cortex/cortex-search/cortex-search-overview)
+Next we are going to split the contents of the PDF files into chunks with some overlap to make sure information and context is not lost.
+You can read more about token limits and text splitting in the [Cortex Search Documentation](https://docs.snowflake.com/en/user-guide/snowflake-cortex/cortex-search/cortex-search-overview).

-Create the table that will be used by Cortex Search Service as a Tool for Cortex Agents in order to retrieve information from PDF and JPEG files:
+Create the table that will be used by Cortex Search service as a tool for Cortex Agents in order to retrieve information from PDF and JPEG files.

 ```SQL
 create or replace TABLE DOCS_CHUNKS_TABLE (